 What We're Reading Now

-A year ago, PRGS faculty recommended ten books to change the way you think.
-This year we're asking them — as well as PRGS alumni and students — what they're reading now, and why.
+In 2012, Pardee RAND faculty recommended ten books to change the way you think.
+This year we're asking them — as well as Pardee RAND alumni and students — what they're reading now, and why.

-Each week, we'll be posting a new review to Facebook and adding it here as well, as an ongoing archive.
+In summer 2013, we posted a new review to Facebook each week and added it here as well, as an ongoing archive.
 Feel free to let us know what you're reading now, and what you think of our faculty's suggestions.

 What are you reading now?